Configuring Additional Settings for a

 Toggle the Hide SSID

-switch to ON if you want to hide the network name from being
+switch on if you want to hide the network name from being broadcast.
+This

 Under Load